How PingPuffin's Monitoring System Works

 Auto-Refresh Mechanism

-Your dashboard updates automatically every 30 seconds without reloading the page.
+Your dashboard updates automatically every 30 seconds with the latest data and does not trigger new checks – you always see the latest status without reloading the page.

 What Gets Updated?

-Dashboard always shows latest data from last cron check:
+Dashboard always shows latest data from the last automatic check:

 - 🎨 Status indicator: Colored badge (green/red/yellow/blue)